 WWE currently syndicates its video content on Hulu.com, YouTube.com, Yahoo!, AOL, and other select video portals.
 The wide range of content includes: full length episodes and clips of “Raw,” “Friday Night SmackDown,” “Superstars,” “WWE Main Event,” “WWE NXT,” and a variety of classic content and original short-form webisodes.

 WWEShop.com offers the largest variety of WWE merchandise in the world.
-In the first quarter of 2013, WWE merchandise generated $3.5 million in revenues.
+In the third quarter of 2013, WWE merchandise generated $3 million in revenues.

 A slate of made for mobile content is currently being delivered to 21 countries.
 WWE provides our partners with a wide range of video, wallpapers and ringtones and a two hour mobile video channel.
 Mobile partners include: Indiagames in India; Genera Mobile in Spain; Yuke's in Japan; Zamano in Ireland and the UK; Groupe AB in France; BSKYB and Orange in the UK; Esporte Interativo in Brazil; and TV Azteca, Televisa Esmas and X’Cel in Mexico.